Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/hmac.rst

 HMAC is a message authentication code (MAC) using a hash function.
 It combines with any cryptographic hash function, for example, md5, sha1, sha256.
 Hash function is wrapped to a class as one template parameter in HMAC and the wrapper class only has a static function involving the hash function.
 HMAC uses the wrapper's hash function directly inside.
 The design makes combination HMAC algorithm with hash function more flexible.
-In xf_security lib, the key width (keyW), message width (msgW), key and message length width (lenW), hash value width (hshW) and block size of each hash function are list as below.
+In xf_security lib, the key width (keyW), message width (msgW), key and message length width (lenW), hash value width (hshW) and block size of each hash function are listed below.

 Configuration
 =================================